egrath/b3view/README.md

   the model file's own directory will be used.
 * `F5`: Reload last model file
 * `r`: Reload last texture file
+* drag with middle button: rotate view
+* drag with middle button while holding shift key: pan up and down
+* `z` or `y`: change camera "up" axis to Z or Y (Y is default;
+  automatically changed to Z when 3ds file is loaded)

 ## Known Issues
 * Warn on missing texture.
 * Test and complete install.bat on Windows.
 * Look for fonts on OS X (see "Set Font for UI Elements" in UserInterface.cpp).
+* (View.cpp) Set pitch correctly for shift & middle mouse button drag.

 ## Authors
 * ClearSansRegular.ttf (**Apache 2.0 License**) by Intel